MahinulAbid2/Data-Structure-ONLY/README.md

 # Linked List
 * Linked Lists is dynamic
 * Is ideal for application that requires frequent operations such as `add, delete, and update.`
+* One drawback of linked list is that data access is sequential.